$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

 \subsection{Quadratic differentials as stability conditions}

-Motivated by Douglas' $\Pi$-stability of D-branes in string theory, Bridgeland \cite{B1} introduces stability conditions on triangulated categories.
-Since then, the theory of stability conditions plays an important role in the study of mirror symmetry, Donaldson-Thomas invariants, cluster theory, etc. In particular, Kontsevich and Seidel observe that spaces of stability conditions and spaces of abelian/quadratic differentials have similar properties a couple of years ago (see \cite{BS}).
-Recently, there are two seminar works in this direction: \begin{itemize} \item In \cite{BS}, Bridgeland-Smith (BS) show that
+Motivated by Douglas' $\Pi$-stability of D-branes in string theory, Bridgeland \cite{B1} introduced stability conditions on triangulated categories.
+Since then, the theory of stability conditions has played an important role in the study of mirror symmetry, Donaldson-Thomas invariants, cluster theory, etc. In particular, Kontsevich and Seidel observed that spaces of stability conditions and spaces of abelian/quadratic differentials share similar properties a couple of years ago (cf. \cite{BS}).
+Recently, there are two seminal works in this direction: \begin{itemize} \item In \cite{BS}, Bridgeland-Smith (BS) showed that